 Pakistan, 'even America' are theocratic states, India is secular: Rajnath

-"They gave the slogan of 'Vasudev Kutumbakam' -- the whole world is one family.
+"They (saints and seers) gave the slogan of 'Vasudev Kutumbakam' -- the whole world is one family.
 This message has gone to the whole world from here only," he added.
-PTI DSP ASG MIN HMB
+Singh gave Raksha Mantri Padak and commendation cards to NCC cadets and observed band and cultural performances of NCC cadets on Wednesday on the occasion of NCC Republic Day Camp 2020.

+"Our Indian values say that all religions are equal.
+That is why India never declared itself as a theocratic state.
+We never said that our religion would be Hindu, Sikh or Buddhist.
+We never said any such thing.
+We are a secular state.
+All religions can live here," he said in his speech.
+Praising the parade and various performances of cadets of National Cadet Corps, the Defence Minister said it has been able to boost the sense of national pride among Indian youth.

+"Whatever I have seen today, I was trying to compare when I was the NCC cadet myself.
+I have come to the conclusion that times have changed.
+At my time, we couldn't even imagine such cultural performances," the minister said.
+All boys and girls must be proud of being part of the world's largest youth organization that NCC is, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)